otsaloma/catapult/CONTRIBUTING.md

 So, if you need a new plugin or theme, the general suggestion is that you do that in your own repository, maintaining and distributing it yourself.
-You can add the topic "catapult-plugin" or "catapult-theme" to your repository and a link to those GitHub topic pages can eventually be included in the main Catapult website and README.
+You can add the topic "catapult-plugin" or "catapult-theme" to your repository and users will then find them following links on the Catapult website and README.